jrydval/Simple-VM-Provisioning/README.md

  Simple VMware ESX provisioning script using PowerShell and PowerCLI creating VMs, vSwitches, PortGroups, uploading ISO files and mounting them and starting the new VMs.

  ## Configuration
- Config files are `VM List.csv` and `Switch.csv`.
+ Config files are `VM List.csv` and `Switch List.csv`.
 The format is more-less self describing.
  Some folders and names - like datastore name and folder names are defined in the script in Configuration section-

  ## Usage